Housing and dining

 While it is highly unlikely students will live in traditional configurations given new public health realities, we anticipate having some larger spaces that could accommodate more than one student and still provide for social distancing.
 The housing application will allow you to identify a desired roommate should one of these spaces be available and deemed appropriate.
 If you know now you prefer a single, you may also indicate that.
 You'll be contacted by email when the housing portal opens and if you have any questions don't hesitate to reach out.

 RISD Dining offers a variety of options across campus and our chefs and kitchen crews take great care in preparing creative, nutritious, locally sourced food.
-All first-year students enroll in the Foundation Plan, which includes the following:
+All first-year housing includes the following:

 - Unlimited meal swipes at The Met, RISD’s “all-you-care-to-eat” facility